-Ross has been head chef at many respected local restaurants including the Halzephron Inn, The Old Coastguard, the Ship Inn at Mawgan and Kota.
-He now cooks up a storm at the Mount Haven in Marazion.
-He’s his recipe for slow roasted beetroot, smoked goats cheese custard with horseradish, damson and chai seeds.
+Ross has been head chef at many respected local restaurants including the Halzephron Inn, The Old Coastguard, the Ship Inn at Mawgan and now Kota in Porthleven.
+Here’s his recipe for slow roasted beetroot, smoked goats cheese custard with horseradish, damson and chai seeds.

 Roasting trays small and large